 Everyone loves a special offer and with nearly 10,000 users connected to the Melton City Much More App now is the time to promote your business!

-Council’s Open for Business program is ready to help you promote your business.
+Council’s Buy Local Campaign is ready to help you promote your business.
 The App showcases the great things to see and do across the City of Melton and encourages users to explore their area and more importantly “spend locally”.

 If your business is not yet a member, it is currently free to join the Venture Melton Business Network.

 The Victorian Chamber of Commerce & Industry (VCCI) have set up an information hub for businesses to help connect them to the available support.